 Its starts off on top and center then they scroll all the way to the left and work down.
-Which is why it is important to have your resume resemble the good example.
+Which is why it is important to have your resumeresemble a good example.
 Don’t believe us again?
 Well now that you have posted for your position on indeed and LinkedIn; SORT ALL THE RESUMES THAT COME IN.
 See how many resumes you can get through and notice how your eyes naturally scroll.
 What are you looking for first?

 When it comes to Hard Skills think about things you do with your hands or things you physically go out and hustle to GET DONE.

 - Managed mobile product development in a fast-paced, Agile environment, working closely with developers and stakeholders to ensure successful product and feature launches